foundry-rs/starknet-foundry/docs/src/starknet/script.md

 For more details, see [init command](../appendix/sncast/script/init.md).

+> 📝 **Note**
-Note: To include a newly created script in an existing workspace, it must be manually added to the members list in the `Scarb.toml` file, under the defined workspace.
+> To include a newly created script in an existing workspace, it must be manually added to the members list in the `Scarb.toml` file, under the defined workspace.
-For more detailed information about workspaces, please refer to the [Scarb documentation](https://docs.swmansion.com/scarb/docs/reference/workspaces.html).
+> For more detailed information about workspaces, please refer to the [Scarb documentation](https://docs.swmansion.com/scarb/docs/reference/workspaces.html).

 ### Minimal Example (Without Contract Deployment)